abpframework/abp/docs/en/Blog-Posts/2022-07-26 v6_0_Preview/POST.md

 });
 ```

-> This pages are used to build up the cookie consent text and you can change the content of these pages by your needs.
+> These pages are used to build up the cookie consent text and you can change the content of these pages by your needs.

-If you want to use the Cookie Consent feature of GDPR module in your existing project, please see the [GDPR Module](https://docs.abp.io/en/commercial/6.0/modules/gdpr) documentation for configurations.
+If you want to use the Cookie Consent feature of the GDPR module in your existing project, please see the [GDPR Module](https://docs.abp.io/en/commercial/6.0/modules/gdpr) documentation for configurations.

 ### Improvements/Developments on CMS Kit Poll System

 Some improvements/developments have been made on the Poll System of CMS Kit module as listed briefly below:

 * Some improvements have been made on the Widget rendering and Admin side for the Blazor UI.
-* Widget can be picked from the editor with this version as seen in the image below.
+* A Widget can be picked from the editor with this version as seen in the image below.

 ![](poll-add-widget.png)

 ### Blazor UI for the Chat Module

 Chat Module is now also available for the Blazor UI after the MVC and Angular UIs.
-You can read the [Chat Module](https://docs.abp.io/en/commercial/6.0/modules/chat) documentation to get the overal knowledge about the module and add into your application.
+You can read the [Chat Module](https://docs.abp.io/en/commercial/6.0/modules/chat) documentation to get the overall knowledge about the module and add to your application.

-You can view the "Features" module that allows you to enable-disable Chat Module for the application and example of a conversation that made by using the Chat Module from the following images.
+*You can view the "Features" module that allows you to enable-disable Chat Module for the application and an example of a conversation that was made by using the Chat Module from the following images.*

 ![](blazor-chat-module-1.png)
 ![](blazor-chat-module-2.png)